nvlatten/Bioinformatic-projects/README.md

 # Bioinformatic-projects
-RNA-seq workflow and analysis using Galaxy and Python
+RNA-seq workflow and analysis using Galaxy.org and Python